Podarcis virescens: Conservation status

-Podarcis virescens currently does not have a conservation status according to the International Union for the Conservation of Nature (IUCN).
-While the IUCN lists other lizard species including lizards in the Podarcis genus as being endangered or monitored for conservation, there does not appear to be concern for Podarcis virescens levels.
-They are commonly found throughout the Iberian peninsula in mountainous and other areas.
+Podarcis virescens currently does not have a conservation status, according to the International Union for the Conservation of Nature (IUCN).
+While the IUCN lists other lizard species, including lizards in the Podarcis genus, as being endangered or monitored for conservation, there does not appear to be concern for Podarcis virescens levels.
+They are commonly found throughout the Iberian Peninsula in mountainous and other areas.
 They have adapted to human changes in their habitat and can be seen on human structures like roads and buildings.
-The exact impact of humans on Podarcis virescens is unknown as no studies have been conducted to investigate levels of Podarcis virescens in their native region.
+The exact impact of humans on Podarcis virescens is unknown, as no studies have been conducted to investigate levels of Podarcis virescens in their native region.

 Interactions with humans

-As Podarcis virescens lizards are native to the Iberian Peninsula which is changing due to the presence of humans, lizards have adapted to adjust to the significant human presence in their natural regions.
+As Podarcis virescens lizards are native to the Iberian Peninsula, which is changing due to the presence of humans, lizards have adapted to adjust to the significant human presence in their natural regions.
 Podarcis virescens lizards are often seen on human structures such as buildings and roads.
-Podarcis virescens are even seen in human establishments like in the walls of man-made structures and castles.
-When introduced to a new environment such as a city, Podarcis virescens lizards are comfortable adjusting to such a location and exploring in their nearby surroundings.
-However, they do not venture far from their initial location of introduction and have not been observed to interact with humans significantly.
+Podarcis virescens is even seen in human establishments, like in the walls of man-made structures and castles.
+When introduced to a new environment such as a city, Podarcis virescens lizards are comfortable adjusting to such a location and exploring their nearby surroundings.
+However, they do not venture far from their initial location of introduction, and have not been observed to interact with humans significantly.

-This response to humans is similar to that of other Podarcis lizards including Podarcis muralis which have also become accustomed to humans being in their environments and natural habitats.
-Humans no longer represent a significant threat as predators toward these lizards so they have become more comfortable in the presence of humans.
-Urbanization has changed their natural habitats but these lizards are adjusting to their new environments.
+This response to humans is similar to that of other Podarcis lizards, including Podarcis muralis, which have also become accustomed to humans being in their environments and natural habitats.
+Humans no longer represent a significant threat as predators to these lizards, so they have become more comfortable in the presence of humans.
+Urbanization has changed their natural habitats, but these lizards are adjusting to their new environments.